ometman/vet-clinic/README.md

   - [📝 License ](#-license-)

-# 📖 Math Magician Project <a name="about-project"></a>
+# 📖 Vet Clinic <a name="about-project"></a>

 **A Demo Video: Introduction to this Project** --coming soon

 >The project includes designs for two different screen sizes.

- - Mobile: up to 768px wide.
+- Accessible on any screen.
- - Desktop: 768px or wider.
+- Better view on Ipads and Desktop systems

 >Project Brief :
- - It is built on a wireframe by Microverse.
+ - It is built on a real-life data structure by Microverse.
- - It is a single page App
+ - It is a Relational Database system
- - It displays 3 pages: Home, Calculator and Quotes.
+ - It uses Postgresql.
- - Content is dynamic, using React components and routes.
+ - It is ACID ( Atomicity, Consitency, Isolation, Durablity) compliant.

 ## 🛠 Built With <a name="built-with"></a>